PinOliver/MarketPlace/design_pattern_desicions.md

-## Self Destruction - Circuit Breaker
+## Self Destruction
 Initiating a self destruction of the contract

     function kill() public onlyOwnerandAdmin{
         selfdestruct(msg.sender);
     }
+## - Circuit Breaker

+If the owner initates the circuit breaker, buying items is disabled.
+This allows for the remaining funds to be withdrawn.
+But new buyers,can buy items.

 ### User access